ProtonDrive is an online cloud storage service based in Switzerland that emphasizes enhanced security and data encryption.

 For quite a few years already, ProtonMail has been offering a relatively secure email service to the public.
 ProtonDrive launched its stable product in 2022 and it features a similar experience to that offered by Tresorit, pCloud, or Sync (client-side encryption).
 There are various alternatives to ProtonDrive, but in this article, and in this article we explain how Internxt ends up outperforming all of them.

-Unlike with ProtonDrive, Tresorit, Sync, Dropbox, pCloud, etc, files uploaded to Internxt Drive are fragmented, client-side encrypted, and distributed all over the globe, so that a server never holds a complete file, but instead an encrypted shard.
+Unlike with ProtonDrive, Tresorit, Sync, Dropbox, pCloud, Mi Cloud, etc, files uploaded to Internxt Drive are fragmented, client-side encrypted, and distributed all over the globe, so that a server never holds a complete file, but instead an encrypted shard.

 There is a relevant number of studies on the topic of distributed cloud storage (eg Analysis of centralized and decentralized cloud architectures, School of Computing, University of South Alabama).
 And even ProtonMail published an article mentioning that their choice of a traditional cloud architecture instead of one that’s more innovative like that of Internxt, had some very obvious disadvantages.
 In ProtonMail's own words:

 Offering a centralized cloud storage service instead of a decentralized one is always going to involve some trade-offs.
 We recognize, for example, that the decentralized nature of the p2p model makes it highly effective at defeating censorship.
 Without a centralized server, there is no single point of failure for decentralized cloud storage systems.
 There is no one server that can suffer a catastrophic failure, accidentally burn to the ground, or be seized by a third party.
 With decentralized systems, your data is stored on the disks of multiple (possibly even hundreds of) operators, who may be located all over the world.